cuelee/endoPRS/README.md

                        pheno_gwas_refit, endo_gwas_refit,
                        save_folder = NULL)
 ```
-Further information can be found in the vignette.
+Further information can be found in the vignette provided in the vignettes folder.

 ## Citations